kspruthviraj/Measuring-an-object-in-a-video/README.md

 # Detecting and measuring rice seeds.

 This is a python script to measure objects in a video with respect to a reference image.
-Note that in the GIF, the measurement is changing , and this is because of moving camera.
+Note that in the GIF, the measurement is changing slightly , and this is because of moving camera.

 To run the code: